nusenu/ContactInfo-Information-Sharing-Specification/README.md

 contact[]example.com
 ```

-### operatorurl
+### url
 This field contains an URL (or hostname) pointing to the website of the responsible entity (organization or person) for this Tor relay.
 This is not necessarily the same entity as the technical contact (`email` field).
 This field MUST be consistent across all relays of this organization or person.
 It MUST point to a specific (non-shared) domain/hostname.
 Two organizations/persons can not use the same field content.
 This field is verified using the verify method described bellow (`verifymethod` field).
-The operatorurl
+The `url`
 SHOULD be ignored if verification does not succeed.
-End users MUST be able to tell verified operatorurls from unverified operatorurls in tools or websites implementing this specification.
+End users MUST be able to tell verified from unverified URLs in tools or websites implementing this specification.

 In cases where the responsible organization or person does not have a website, this field can be used to specify a DNS domain only.
 In that case "http(s)://" is omitted.